ANNAPOLIS AREA INTERGROUP, INC.

-The objectives of the Annapolis Area Intergroup, Inc. (AAIG) are to serve Annapolis and the surrounding areas by providing a means for suffering alcoholics to contact Alcoholics Anonymous; to take the program of Alcoholics Anonymous to various institutions; to acquaint the public with both the services of Alcoholics Anonymous and the way to contact the fellowship; to provide activities from time to time for the members, relatives, and friends of Alcoholics Anonymous; and to promote unity and cooperation among Alcoholics Anonymous groups in the area.
+The objectives of AAIG are to serve Annapolis and the surrounding areas by providing a means for suffering alcoholics to contact Alcoholics Anonymous; to take the program of Alcoholics Anonymous to various institutions; to acquaint the public with both the services of Alcoholics Anonymous and the way to contact the fellowship; to provide activities from time to time for the members of Alcoholics Anonymous; and to promote unity and cooperation among Alcoholics Anonymous groups in the area.

-The AAIG shall conduct its activities in accordance with the Twelve Steps, Twelve Traditions, Twelve Concepts of Service of Alcoholics Anonymous, and in its deliberations, consider the guidelines published by the General Service Office in New York City.
+AAIG shall conduct its activities in accordance with the principles of the Twelve Steps, Twelve Traditions, and Twelve Concepts of Service of Alcoholics Anonymous.

 Section 1.
 Provide telephone service for alcoholics who need help;